 Board of Directors:

-The MHIMA Board of Directors is a group of elected officers (with the exception of the Executive Director) whose primary duty is to oversee MHIMA.
-This includes, but is not limited to, the strategic planning process, establishing governance and operational policies, advocating the mission and vision of MHIMA, and to develop programs that are responsive to the needs of the members of MHIMA.
+The MNHIMA Board of Directors is a group of elected officers (with the exception of the Executive Director) whose primary duty is to oversee MNHIMA.
+This includes, but is not limited to, the strategic planning process, establishing governance and operational policies, advocating the mission and vision of MNHIMA, and to develop programs that are responsive to the needs of the members of MNHIMA.